s0ul-Reaper/AdventOfCode/README.md

 ### Advent Of Code.
-In this repos i will share my journey trying to solve the [AdventOfCode](https://adventofcode.com/) puzzles, using python.
+In this repo i will share my journey trying to solve the [AdventOfCode](https://adventofcode.com/) puzzles, using python.

 The respository contains folders for every event with the data as **.txt file** and my attempt of solving the puzzles.